coshinen/blog/pages/quotes.md

 excerpt: Here are my favorite quotes from someones that inspire me or make me laugh.
 ---
 > Paul Graham, [What You'll Wish You'd Known](http://www.paulgraham.com/hs.html){:target="_blank"}:
-> * The best protection is always to be working on hard problems.
-Writing novels
-> is hard.
-Reading novels isn't.
-Hard means worry: if you're not worrying that
-> something you're making will come out badly, or that you won't be able to
-> understand something you're studying, then it isn't hard enough.
-There has to
-> be suspense.
 > * Fouls happen.
 The thing to do when you get fouled is not to lose your cool.
 > Just keep playing.
 > * Your life doesn't have to be shaped by admissions officers.
 It could be